AhmedGamalFarouk/hush/DATABASE_SETUP.md

     ON public.profiles FOR SELECT
     USING (TRUE);

+CREATE POLICY "Users can insert their own profile"
+    ON public.profiles FOR INSERT
+    WITH CHECK (auth.uid() = id);

 CREATE POLICY "Users can update own profile"
     ON public.profiles FOR UPDATE
     USING (auth.uid() = id);